BlueWhaleYT/BlueWhaleYT/README.md

 <h1 align="center">Hi 👋, I'm BlueWhaleYT</h1>
 <h3 align="center">A jetpack compose developer mainly for Android.</h3>

-I am NOT a moderator of any companies or cooperation **except CodeWhaleOfficial - the organization which is organized by myself**.
+I am NOT a moderator of any companies or cooperation **except CodeWhaleStudio - the organization which is organized by myself**.
 If you are seeing any of the credits or info labeling "BlueWhaleYT" as helper or moderator from any program.
 They are normally not accepted by my own decision, but I will not reject if they do, they have freedom.
 I hope I also have.

 I will contribute to projects if I am willing to.
 For example, I will contribute projects for **my friends in local** in higher priority.